 The paragraphs above are a lightly edited extract from my book ‘Why Mindfulness is better than Chocolate.’
 I explore the nature of mind in much greater depth in my book ‘Why Mindfulness is better than Chocolate‘.

-To receive more blogs about the nature of consciousness, and related subjects, please click the ‘Follow’ button on the bottom right hand of your screen now!
+To receive more blogs about the nature of consciousness, and related subjects, please Subscribe at the bottom of this page (if you are reading it on a phone) or at the top left of your screen now!

 And please ‘Share’ with anyone you feel may find this blog of interest.

 Please support your local bookstore!
 If unavailable, you can get the book online:

 (Image of the yin and yang cats courtesy of:http://www.dailycute.net/Cats/Kitty-Yin-Yang/9740